All Episodes

 Because I've heard him say it.

-If you look at the victories and failures of the civil rights movement and its litigation strategy in the court, I think where it succeeded was to best formal rights in previously dispossessed peoples, so that uh I would now have the right to vote.
+If you look at the victories and failures of the civil rights movement and its litigation strategy in the court, I think where it succeeded was to invest formal rights in previously dispossessed peoples so that I would now have the right to vote.

 They never ventured into the issues of redistribution of wealth.

-So we've got a supposed uh piece from his college thesis at Columbia, where he complains that the Constitution didn't talk about the distribution of wealth.
+So we've got a supposed piece from his college thesis at Columbia where he complains that the Constitution didn't talk about the distribution of wealth.

 So we know that it's on his mind.